 Every professional designer is hardwired with basic font knowledge and is able to differentiate between basic serif, sans-serif, hand-written, vintage, retro, and brush fonts etc. The world of fonts has characters of every shape, size, and style, which is why you see a variety of types surrounding you, expanding your knowledge of the kinds of typefaces.

 So, in this article, we’ve gathered 25 valuable gems from the depths of the typographic domain (to be exact, we dig these from Behance!).
-All these fonts and types come from up-and-coming designers and typographers, who are ready to inspire the world with their creativity.
+All these fonts and types come from up-and-coming designers and typographers, who are ready to inspire the world with their creativity, be it text logo design, typography posters or intuitive brand messaging.
 To make things a bit more fascinating, we’re going to describe each font in three words followed by the intended ‘surgery’.
 In addition, we’re going to dissect these fonts to get an insight of what’s going through the creator’s mind and where these fonts can be used.

 Simple.
 Minimalistic.
 Unique.